willy2706/philosopherStone/src/tracker/README.md

 ## How to Run

 - In release environment, please use ```nohup go run main.go & > my.log 2>&1&``` for running tracker process in background.
 After that, use ```echo $! > save_pid.txt``` to get Process ID.

-## Additional Information

-- Developer note: On release (32.46), use account 'freedomofkeima' for MySQL username and '167.205.32.46' for IP address.